 - Depositories Act, 1996

 - Securities and Exchange Board of India Act, 1992

 Moving on, let us understand the role and the functioning of SEBI.

 The rules and regulations set up by SEBI have to be adhered to by all players in the market, including investors, companies listed on the stock exchanges, brokers, and traders.
 Any deviation from these rules can lead to heavy penalties and even debarring from the stock exchange.
 For example, SEBI imposes a Rs.
 25 crore fine on fraudulent and unfair trade practices.
-TejiMandi is a SEBI-registered investment advisory firm that follows all SEBI norms with utmost attention to compliance while making sure that the investors get the most out of their buck.
+TejiMandi is a Sebi-Registered Research Analyst that follows all SEBI norms with utmost attention to compliance while making sure that the investors get the most out of their buck.

 Finally, the third key regulatory body is the country’s central bank, the Reserve Bank of India.

 The Reserve Bank of India is responsible for regulating the financial activities in the Indian economy.
 It monitors the capital market and keeps a close tab on the exchange rates.
 The monetary policy designed by the Reserve Bank of India affects the equity markets directly.
 It controls the interest rates, which, when lowered, reduces the cost of debt, and consecutively, the cost of equity is brought down.
 The future cash flows are now valued with a relatively lower discount rate.
 This, in turn, enhances the value of the stock.

 The trading of stocks takes place on the stock exchanges, one of which is the National Stock Exchange.
 Let us see how it regulates trading on a daily basis.